MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD11_DEMO.md

 11. Close the source window.
 12. Close Microsoft Edge.

 >**Note:** The HTML document has two buttons that enable you to demonstrate transformations and events.
-There is a separate <svg> element for each part of the demonstration.
-When you click one of the buttons on the page, the page uses the DOM to locate the appropriate <svg> element for that part of the demonstration.
+There is a separate **&lt;svg&gt;** element for each part of the demonstration.
+When you click one of the buttons on the page, the page uses the DOM to locate the appropriate **&lt;svg&gt;** element for that part of the demonstration.
-When you click the Transformations button, the web page displays two rectangles.
+When you click the **Transformations** button, the web page displays two rectangles.
 The first rectangle is not transformed.
 The second rectangle has three transformations applied to it: a translation, a scale, and a skew in the X direction.
-When you click the Events button, the web page displays two <path> shapes representing Alaska and Hawaii.
-The onmousedown event is handled on each shape, to display a message box when the user clicks on the shape.
+When you click the **Events** button, the web page displays two **&lt;path&gt;** shapes representing Alaska and Hawaii.
+The **onmousedown** event is handled on each shape, to display a message box when the user clicks on the shape.
 The web page also defines a CSS rule that changes the color of the shape when the user hovers over the shape with the mouse.

 # Lesson 2: Drawing Graphics by Using the Canvas API